jspinak/brobot/docs/docs/03-core-library/configuration/headless-configuration.md

 ## Overview

-Starting with Brobot 1.1.0, headless mode is **explicitly configured** via properties rather than auto-detected.
+Starting with Brobot 1.1.x (September 2025), headless mode is **explicitly configured** via properties rather than auto-detected.
 This simplifies the codebase and avoids issues with Java's unreliable `GraphicsEnvironment.isHeadless()` detection, particularly on Windows systems.

+For comprehensive configuration options, see the [Brobot Properties Usage Guide](./brobot-properties-usage.md).

 ## Configuration